 In the case of debt funds, credit risk funds are riskier than most other debt fund categories.

 You should also assess your risk levels too.
 It is important to do so as your risk level should be in line with the risk level of your investments.

-The best long-term investment strategies are unique and do not mirror another strategy.
+The best long-term investment strategies are unique and do not mirror other strategies.
 Once you have clarity on your long-term goals and your risk profile, you can decide how much money you want to invest in each type of mutual fund.
-Your long term goals can be varied: retirement, higher education, marriage, buying a house, children’s education and more.
+Your long-term goals can be varied: retirement, higher education, marriage, buying a house, children’s education and more.
 Invest in funds accordingly.